The Crew-Cuts: Biography

 Although their first hit, "Crazy 'Bout You, Baby", was written by Maugeri and Barrett themselves, they quickly became specialists in cover recordings of originally-R&B songs.
 Their first cover, "Sh-Boom" (of which the R&B original was recorded by The Chords) hit number one on the U.S. charts in 1954.
 It sold over a million copies.
 A number of other hits followed including "Earth Angel" which rose to the number 2 spot on the charts and had great success in the UK and Australia.
 Many of the non-cover songs of theirs that became hits in Canada were unknown in the United States, while it was only their covers that had great success in the United States.

 In the week beginning 19 September 1955, they played six nights at Liverpool Empire, in Liverpool, United Kingdom.
 A 12-year-old George Harrison was among the crowd on one of those nights, and a 13-year-old Paul McCartney got an autograph from them.

 The group moved from Mercury to RCA Records in 1958 and eventually broke up in 1964, but they all moved to the U.S. and reunited in Nashville, Tennessee, in 1977.
 In the 1990s they were inducted into the Juno Hall of Fame.
 In recent years, the three remaining members (Rudi Maugeri died in 2004) appeared on a Public Broadcasting Service special filmed at Atlantic City's Trump Taj Mahal.
 The program, "Magic Moments: The Best of '50s Pop", continues to air as part of the fundraising efforts for PBS.

 A remix of their version of the song "Sh-Boom" was featured in the credits of the video game Destroy All Humans!.
 The original recording of their song "Sh-Boom" can also be heard on one of the in-game radio stations in Mafia II.

 In later years, Rudi Maugeri became a music director of one of the music syndication companies, Radio Arts in Burbank, California.
 The company supplied music on ten-inch reels of audiotape for use in radio station automation systems and for "Live Assist" use, around the world.
 Maugeri selected and issued a playlist every week for the company.
 His record of picking hit songs for syndication was in the upper 90% and record promoters had Radio Arts on their list of 'must see' companies because Radio Arts provided music to hundreds of stations weekly.
-Interviewed in 1979 on the syndicated radio show ShBoom Radio Show, Maugeri was quoted, "We came along at a time when the big bands were almost finished and we were the new... and yet we toured with Ralph Marterie's big band as the opening act and were quite well accepted by both the adults and the teens of the day.
-It wasn't until we hit the charts with "Crazy 'Bout Ya Baby" that the teens adopted us as their own and after that tour we became the headliners."